Prepare for United’s Doctor of Ministry program

 - Refine your writing and research in preparation for doctoral studies

 - Guide you in discerning how your specific calling and your Christian heritage connect to a larger biblical framework

 Master of Ministry students engage with the Doctor of Ministry program twice per year during DMin Intensive Weeks (January and August).
 Over two semesters during the DMin Intensives, you will participate in Formation courses, during which you will focus on personal spiritual formation through a spiritual autobiography and reflection on your ministry context.
 This work is foundational for later DMin project work.
 You will also be able to investigate DMin focus groups.
 Other coursework may be completed either on campus or online.
-One-third of the required credit hours must be completed through traditional on campus courses or via week-long intensives.

 ** Residency requirements may vary by denomination.
 Check with your denominational leadership about any additional residency requirements that may apply.

 - Accredited master’s degree.
 By the completion of your MMin, you must achieve a combined total of 72 graduate semester hours for MDiv equivalency.
 If your first master’s degree was less than 36 semester hours, you may take additional electives in conjunction with the MMin to achieve the 72 semester hours needed.

 A suggested course schedule is provided with the help of an adviser.

 DMin intensive weeks will be offered every year in January and August at our Dayton, Ohio, campus so that students can complete the residency portion of their degree.

 - Communal worship and meals